Software Company Founder in Quebec with a $5M Share Sale: Navigating the 53.31% Top Rate in 2026

 Question: Can the capital gains reserve reduce tax on a $5M Quebec share sale?

 Answer: The capital gains reserve under Section 40(1)(a)(iii) allows a seller to defer recognition of the unpaid portion of the gain over up to 5 years, provided the buyer's payment is genuinely deferred via a promissory note or earnout.
-For the $3,750,000 taxable slice (post-LCGE), spreading recognition evenly over 5 years produces $750,000 of recognized gain per year.
-The problem: $750,000 per year still vastly exceeds the $250,000 capital gains inclusion threshold.
-Each year, $250,000 is included at 50% and $500,000 at 66.67%, producing approximately $491,700 of taxable income per year — still taxed mostly at the 53.31% top rate.
-The reserve saves roughly $15,000 to $25,000 compared to crystallizing the entire gain in year one, because some of each year's income falls into lower marginal brackets.
-The savings are meaningful but modest relative to the total tax bill.
-The reserve is far more powerful on sales in the $1.5M to $2.5M range, where spreading the post-LCGE gain can keep each year below the $250,000 threshold entirely.
+For the $3,750,000 of gain post-LCGE, spreading recognition evenly over 5 years produces $750,000 of recognized gain per year.
+At Canada's flat 50% inclusion rate, that produces $375,000 of taxable income per year.
+Because Quebec's top combined bracket (~53.31%) kicks in above ~$253,000, the 5-year spread lets the first ~$253,000 of each year's income fill the lower marginal brackets (blended ~38–42%) rather than landing entirely at 53.31% — saving roughly $40,000 to $60,000 in total tax compared to crystallizing the entire $1.875M of taxable income in year one.
+(The reserve no longer serves the now-defunct purpose of staying below the $250,000 capital gains tier threshold — that tier was cancelled by the federal government in March 2025 — but bracket-spreading and cash-flow management remain valid uses.)
+The reserve is even more powerful on sales in the $1.5M to $2.5M range, where multi-year spreading can keep most of each year's income out of the top bracket entirely.

 Question: What are Quebec's holdback rules on a share sale?